314rs/lpkf91s/README.md

 ## Download

-Download the program for your platform from the releases.
+Download the program for your platform from the latest [build action](https://github.com/314rs/lpkf91s/actions/workflows/cmake.yml).

 ## Build yourself